FabricMC/fabricmc.net/_posts/2025-10-31-obfuscation.md

 ### For mod developers

 This is going to be a large change, especially for those that are using Yarn.
-There is no expection to update your mods right away, but you may wish to prepare.
-Nothing will change untill after the Mounts of Mayhem (1.21.11) drop.
+There is no expectation to update your mods right away, but you may wish to prepare.
+Nothing will change until after the *Mounts of Mayhem* (1.21.11) drop.

 We recommend that all new mods should be created using the official Mojang mappings, this will provide an easier upgrade path in the future.

-If you have a mod using Yarn dont worry!
+If you have a mod using Yarn, don't worry!
 Loom has existing automated tooling that will help you to rename your code.
 We are actively looking at ways to improve this tooling and plan to provide some resources in the future to help you.

 Once you have upgraded, you will benefit from a much simpler and faster toolchain, improved logs/crash reports and new debugging options.